 Privacy – Find the right balance between open areas for collaboration and privacy spaces for focus and rejuvenation.

 The workplace is more distracting than ever, taking a toll on employees and their ability to focus.
-In the October 2014 Harvard Business Review article, Balancing "We" and "Me", Steelcase reveal how giving people more solitude can actually improve collaboration.
+In the October 2014 Harvard Business Review article, Balancing "We" and "Me," Steelcase reveals how giving people more solitude can actually improve collaboration.